Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Testing

 \section{Testing}

 With a property violation discovered by the learning and checking procedure, the only thing left is to verify the finding on the actual system.
 Due to relying on conformance testing for equivalence queries, the automata learning process maintains a residual risk for an inaccurate model.
 We therefore test the trace of a found violation with the life system to exclude false positives.
 If the actual system behavior matches the one predicted by the model, the violation is confirmed.
 Otherwise, the trace can be fed back to the learning system to refine the model.
+We implement this step using a custom Oracle for the automata learner, where we can input the found counterexample for a new learning iteration.
+As a by-product, we use this custom oracle to improve the learning performance with a priori protocol knowledge by using test traces that resemble the standard behavior of a protocol first.
 The verification of found traces is trivial, as the same tool set from the learning can be used for concretizing the input and interfacing with the SUL.
 Therefore, this combination can be seen as method for test case generation.